 The unique atmosphere in Dunedin, intimate feel of the stadium, and large contingent of Canadians that attend games, have made it one of the "Top 5 Places to Watch a Spring Training Game" according to Sports Illustrated.
 However, compared to spring training facilities around the State of Florida and Arizona, the facilities are sorely lacking in premium spaces, fan amenities, and player development upgrades.
 The City's discussions with the Blue Jays have been preliminary and largely "big picture" to this point with discussions focusing on size, space, location, funding and scope of any additional facility construction and renovation that the Blue Jays believe are needed to continue to make Dunedin their spring training home.
 The current use License Agreement expires on December 31, 2017 and includes two, five-year options at the team's discretion.

 Since September 2014, City staff has been in discussions with the Toronto Blue Jays under a confidentiality agreement.
-A City Commission Workshop on Monday, September 26, 2016 from 6-9:00 pm at City Hall, was the first time in two years that discussions and negotiations regarding the Toronto Blue Jays were discussed publicly with the City Commission and residents.
+A City Commission Workshop held Monday, September 26, 2016 from 6-9:00 pm at City Hall, was the first time in two years that discussions and negotiations regarding the Toronto Blue Jays were discussed publicly with the City Commission and residents.
 Representatives from the City of Dunedin, Toronto Blue Jays, Populous Architects, Bonn Marketing Research Group and Nielsen Sports were on hand to provide presentations on possible stadium and training facilities, economic and media impact, traffic, parking and environmental protection, along with projected costs, timelines and funding.
-An open house for the public was held on Tuesday, September 27, 2016 from 5:30-8 pm at the Hale Activity Center, 330 Douglas Avenue, where these experts were again on hand with display boards and to answer the public's questions.
+An open house for the public was held on Tuesday, September 27, 2016 from 5:30-8:00 pm at the Hale Activity Center, 330 Douglas Avenue, where these experts were again on hand with display boards and to answer the public's questions.

 View Commission Workshop Presentation